Murray Valley National Park

 Murray Valley National Park is a national park in the Riverina region of New South Wales, Australia.
 The national park consists of 41601 ha.

 The park consists of several former state forests and together with the Barmah National Park on the Victorian side of the Murray River comprises the largest stand of Red river gum forest in Australia.

-The park was established in July 2010 and is administered by the National Parks and Wildlife Service.
+The park was established in July 2010 and is administered by the NSW National Parks & Wildlife Service.

 This unique ecosystem is a habitat for 60 endangered native animal species and 40 endangered plant species.

 Murray Valley National Park is a traditional Aboriginal country and represents a significant cultural and historical heritage.